Thomas Gray: "Elegy" masterpiece

 "Elegy" contemplates such themes as death and afterlife.
 These themes foreshadowed the upcoming Gothic movement.
 It is suggested that perhaps Gray found inspiration for his poem by visiting the grave-site of his aunt, Mary Antrobus.
 The aunt was buried at the graveyard by the St. Giles' churchyard, which he and his mother would visit.
 This is the same grave-site where Gray himself was later buried.

-Gray also wrote light verse, including Ode on the Death of a Favourite Cat, Drowned in a Tub of Gold Fishes, a mock elegy concerning Horace Walpole's cat.
+Gray also wrote light verse, including Ode on the Death of a Favourite Cat, Drowned in a Tub of Gold Fishes, a mock-heroic elegy concerning Horace Walpole's cat.
+Even this humorous poem contains some of Gray's most famous lines.
 Walpole owned two cats: Zara and Selima.
-Scholars say the poem was about Selima.
+Scholars allude to the name Selima mentioned in the poem.
 After setting the scene with the couplet "What female heart can gold despise?
 What cat's averse to fish?", the poem moves to its multiple proverbial conclusion: "a fav'rite has no friend", "[k]now one false step is ne'er retrieved" and "nor all that glisters, gold".
-(Walpole later displayed the fatal china vase (the tub) on a pedestal at his house in Strawberry Hill.)
+(Walpole later displayed the fatal china vase (the tub) on a pedestal at his house in Strawberry Hill, where it can still be seen).

 Gray's surviving letters also show his sharp observation and playful sense of humour.
 He is well known for his phrase, "where ignorance is bliss, 'tis folly to be wise," from Ode on a Distant Prospect of Eton College.
 It has been asserted that the Ode also abounds with images which find "a mirror in every mind".
 This was stated by Samuel Johnson who said of the poem, "I rejoice to concur with the common reader ...
 The Church-yard abounds with images which find a mirror in every mind, and with sentiments to which every bosom returns an echo".
 Indeed, Gray's poem follows the style of the mid-century literary endeavour to write of "universal feelings."
 Samuel Johnson also said of Gray that he spoke in "two languages".
 He spoke in the language of "public" and "private" and according to Johnson, he should have spoken more in his private language as he did in his "Elegy" poem.